haozhenWu/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: All models are wrong, some happened to be useful.
 ---

 My name is Haozhen Wu.
 Student from University of Wisconsin-Madison.

 Major :
 - Statistics
 - Mathematics
 - Computer Science

 Area of Interest :
 - Data Science
 - Machine Learning
 - Big Data
 - Magic